Frame Alignment Parameters Dialog

 Select whether to use the GPU on an NVIDIA card for the frame alignment.
-This setting is kept track of separately for aligning in the plugin versus aligning in IMOD, because the latter could be done by any computer with access to the frame data.
-In fact, if there are two K2/K3's, or a K2/K3 and a Falcon, it is kept track of separately for each.
-When aligning in the plugin, the option should be enabled if NVIDIA drivers are installed, and the files FrameGPU.dll, cudart64_41_28.dll and cufft64_41_28.dll are in the correct location: specifically, for a K2/K3 camera, in C:\ProgramData\Gatan\Plugins along with the SEMCCD-GM2-64.dll plugin; and for a Falcon or DE camera, in the same folder as the SerialEM executable.
+This setting is kept track of separately for aligning immediately versus aligning in IMOD, because the latter could be done by any computer with access to the frame data.
+In fact, if there are two K2/K3's, or a K2/K3 and a Falcon, it is kept track of separately for each camera.
+This option should be available if NVIDIA drivers are installed, and the files FrameGPU.dll, cudart64_41_28.dll and cufft64_41_28.dll are in the correct location: specifically, for a K2/K3 camera, in C:\ProgramData\Gatan\Plugins along with the SEMCCD-GM2-64.dll plugin; and for a Falcon or DE camera, in the same folder as the SerialEM executable.

 Align only whole tilt series